 Lucy Cheke, Department of Psychology, University of Cambridge, UK

 Nicky Clayton, Department of Psychology, University of Cambridge, UK

-Anne Delastrade, Research Centre for Alpine Ecosystems, France
+Anne Delestrade, Research Centre for Alpine Ecosystems (CREA Mont-Blanc), France

 Sinead English, Department of Zoology, University of Cambridge, UK

 Edward Legg, Department of Psychology, University of Cambridge, UK

 Corina Logan, Department of Zoology, University of Cambridge, UK

 Duje Lisicic, Department of Biology,University of Zagreb, Croatia

 Michael Mendl, School pf Veterinary Sciences, University of Bristol, UK